 We have two stories as to how contact was made between the two Societies in the Papal States.
-Nicolli 6 savs that the Mother Vendita of Fermo, which had refused to submit to Ancona, heard of a High Vendita at Bologna and sent the poet Mallio to make inquiries.
-He found that the High Vendita did not exist, but came into contact with the council of Forty. which then ruled the Solera, in his depositions 7 at his trial, says that after he had met Ranieri and had seen the Guelf catechism, he happened to go to Bologna and met there Marchesini, who had been Director of Posts under the Kingdom of Italy and had lost his employment.
-On hearing of the Guelfia, Marchesini conceived the idea of forming a Guelfic Council at Bologna and spreading the Society, largely, Solera suggests, in order to increase his slender income. that a Guelf Council already existed at Bologna; and Marchesini succeeded in causing himself to be elected to the supreme Council of the Guelfia.8 He was, in fact, employed in drafting a new constitution for the Sect. materially from the earlier one-for instance, all idea of support from England was abandoned, a necessary adjustment of policy-and the later Guelfia came to be regarded by some as a different Society altogether from the earlier version.9 Marchesini's constitution seems to have been copied very largely from the "Constitution of the Guelfic Knights", which was the work of the Directorate of Milan, of which a summary is in Appendix I. He may have been acquainted with it during his employment in Lombardy.
+Nicolli 6 says that the Mother Vendita of Fermo, which had refused to submit to Ancona, heard of a High Vendita at Bologna and sent the poet Mallio to make inquiries.
+He found that the High Vendita did not exist, but came into contact with the council of Forty, which then ruled the Solera, in his depositions 7 at his trial, says that after he had met Ranieri and had seen the Guelf catechism, he happened to go to Bologna and met there Marchesini, who had been Director of Posts under the Kingdom of Italy and had lost his employment.
+On hearing of the Guelfia, Marchesini conceived the idea of forming a Guelfic Council at Bologna and spreading the Society, largely, Solera suggests, in order to increase his slender income.
+They found that a Guelf Council already existed at Bologna; and Marchesini succeeded in causing himself to be elected to the supreme Council of the Guelfia.8 He was, in fact, employed in drafting a new constitution for the Sect.
+This differed materially from the earlier one-for instance, all idea of support from England was abandoned, a necessary adjustment of policy-and the later Guelfia came to be regarded by some as a different Society altogether from the earlier version.9 Marchesini's constitution seems to have been copied very largely from the "Constitution of the Guelfic Knights", which was the work of the Directorate of Milan, of which a summary is in Appendix I. He may have been acquainted with it during his employment in Lombardy.
 10

 This Constitution was never fully put into effect, but Marchesini's ideas for spreading the Society were approved in Bologna, Ferrara and the Romagne generally; and, as a result of the contacts with the Carboneria, an alliance was formed between the two Societies.
-The General Council remained at Bologna under the presidency of a "Gran Luce" (Great Light, a Carbonaro designation for High Vendita Officers),1 and Councils of Guelfs were set up in most towns of the Papal States, where there had been none before: in Pesaro, Sinigaglia, Rimini, Faenza, Ancona, Tolentino, Fermo, Loreto, Sant' Elpidio and Rome.
+The General Council remained at Bologna under the presidency of a "Gran Luce" (Great Light, a Carbonaro designation for High Vendita Officers), and Councils of Guelfs were set up in most towns of the Papal States, where there had been none before: in Pesaro, Sinigaglia, Rimini, Faenza, Ancona, Tolentino, Fermo, Loreto, Sant' Elpidio and Rome.
 There were Councils apparently also in Naples and Turin.2

 '''

 Ottolini, pp. 122-123.

 ibid, pp. 120-121.

 Tivaroni, 1815-1849, vol. iii., p.
 133.

-Luzio, Mazzini, p.
+1 Luzio.
+Mazzini, p.
 124.

-Confalonieri, Memorie, pp. 88 et subseqq.
+3 Confalonieri, Memoric, pp. 88 ct subseqq.

-p.
-72.

-Pierantoni, vol. i., pp. 355-362.

-ibid, vol. ii., p.
-276.
+Formulation of the moral of the same of th

 '''